platformsh/platformsh-docs/src/languages/php.md

 * On PHP 7.0, it's `/usr/sbin/php-fpm7.0`.
 * On PHP 7.1, it's `/usr/sbin/php-fpm7.1-zts`.

 While you can call it manually that is generally not necessary.
-Note that PHP-FPM cannot run simultaneously along with another persistent process (such as ReactPHP or AmPHP).
+Note that PHP-FPM cannot run simultaneously along with another persistent process (such as ReactPHP or Amp).
 If you need both they will have to run in separate containers.

 ## PHP Worker sizing hints